 By now, we know that markets can fail and thus there is a need for government intervention.

-However, sometimes, the government can make the situation worse and may create greater inefficiencies when they intervene in markets.
+However, sometimes, by intervening, the government can make the situation worse and may create greater inefficiencies.
 Government failure occurs when the cost of an intervention exceeds the benefits of intervention and, as a result, worsens resource allocation.

-4.1.
+It is a scenario where government intervention causes outcomes to be even more inefficient or inequitable as compared to no intervention.

+5.1.
 Reasons for Government Failure